-A confusion between delivery of content and education forms the basis of much of the misperceptions in higher education today.
+Delivery of content and education are not the same thing—and yet their conflation forms the basis of many misperceptions in higher education today.
 For example, The Chronicle’s Jeffery Seling argues in College Unbound that the core purpose of college is “information delivery.”
-Disproving this canard entails a simple explanation of the difference between delivery and learning.
-Yes, information can be “delivered,” but multiple modes of information isn’t new at all: think lectures, books, tele-courses, and the Great Courses audio and DVD series.
-If delivery was truly at the “core” of education, Gutenberg nailed the coffin shut on innovation in the 15th century.
+Yes, information can be “delivered,” but multiple modes of information isn’t new at all: remember lectures, books, tele-courses, and the Great Courses audio and DVD series?
+If delivery was truly at the core of education, Gutenberg nailed the coffin shut on innovation in the 15th century.
 Print, whether on paper or pixels, can easily provide much of the information delivered on campus.

 The problem with Selingo’s argument is that the purpose of college is education, and actual education doesn’t occur on the page or online.
 It’s what students do with information that results in “higher” learning.
 What skills do they develop?
-How can they take existing information and make it into something new?
+Can they take existing information and make it into something new?
 Noam Chomsky offers a challenge to the ideology of education as content, noting that the purpose of college isn't “to pour information into somebody’s head which will then leak out.”
 Instead it should “enable [students] to become creative, independent people who can find excitement in discovery and creation and creativity at whatever level or in whatever domain their interests carry them.”
-It’s clear that the true “disruption” that’s occurring isn’t education itself, it’s in how material and instruction can be presented.
+The true “disruption” isn’t education itself, it’s in how material and instruction can be presented.

-Exhibit A in the confusion between delivery and education are massive open online courses or MOOCs.
-With their elimination of pesky faculty and emphasis on a star system of professors (think Harvard, think branding), MOOCs best represent the latest iteration of Corporate U. Pro-business pundits such as Friedman, with his usual breathless ardor, write that “nothing has more potential to enable us to reimagine higher education than the massive open online course, or MOOC, platforms that are being developed by the likes of Stanford and the Massachusetts Institute of Technology and companies like Coursera and Udacity” (“Revolution”).
+Exhibit A in the confusion between delivery and education are massive, open, online courses, or MOOCs.
+With their elimination of pesky faculty and emphasis on a star system of professors (think Harvard, think branding), MOOCs best represent the latest iteration of Corporate U. Pro-business pundits such as Friedman, with his usual breathless ardor, write that “nothing has more potential to enable us to reimagine higher education than the massive open online course, or MOOC, platforms that are being developed by the likes of Stanford and the Massachusetts Institute of Technology and companies like Coursera and Udacity.”
 Given his own embrace of all things entrepreneurial, it’s no surprise that Selingo, who like Friedman believes that “American higher education has lost its way,” sees MOOCs as the “turning point” in the current “revolution” sweeping higher ed.
-In the summer of 2011, Dr. Teresa Sullivan, president of University of Virginia, discovered the hard way the revolutionary power MOOCs hold over the unenlightened.
-Her board of trustees fell under the sway of Freidman’s gospel of technology and attempted to fire her because they felt she wasn’t moving quickly enough to join the open course bandwagon with Harvard and Stanford (Rice).
-But those preaching the MOOC gospel have been presented with evidence that theirs is a false god.
-The latest data from the MOOC Research Initiative – a Bill and Melinda Gates cheering squad for all things MOOC – show that from student persistence to academic quality, they are not living up to their hype (Straumsheim).
+In the summer of 2011, Teresa Sullivan, president of the University of Virginia, discovered the hard way the revolutionary power MOOCs hold over the unenlightened.
+Her board of trustees fell under the sway of Freidman’s gospel of technology and attempted to fire her because they felt she wasn’t moving quickly enough to join the open course bandwagon with Harvard and Stanford.But those preaching the MOOC gospel have been presented with evidence that theirs is a false god.
+The latest data from the MOOC Research Initiative – a Bill and Melinda Gates cheering squad for all things MOOC – shows that from student persistence to academic quality, they fail to live up to their hype.